 If you haven’t done so already, the first step is to come see us!
 Schedule a tour and discover the unique learning community that is MVS.

-The application process should be started by February (see deadlines below under item 1).
+The application process should be started by February (see details below under item 1).

 The online application includes general biographical information and an opportunity for the parent or guardian to describe the candidate's strengths, challenges, and passions.
 Submission of the application (linked below), with the application fee, triggers the scheduling of the student visit and admission testing/screening.

-Application deadline: February 15.
-Admission decisions are issued by mid-March for applicants with complete application files, including all supporting documents, student visit, and assessment (see items 2, 3, and 4 below).
+Application deadline: February 1.
+Admission decisions are issued in March for applicants with complete application files, including all supporting documents, student visit, and assessment (see items 2, 3, and 4 below).
 Admission decisions include accept, regret, and wait pool.

 Students may be admitted after March into grades in which space remains.
 Final application deadline for thorough consideration, including student visit: May 1.Online Application